valkey-io/valkey-doc/docs/connect/clients/go.md

 #### dial tcp: i/o timeout

-You get a `dial tcp: i/o timeout` error when `go-redis` can't connect to the Redis Server, for example, when the server is down or the port is protected by a firewall.
-To check if Redis Server is listening on the port, run telnet command on the host where the `go-redis` client is running.
+You get a `dial tcp: i/o timeout` error when `go-redis` can't connect to the server, for example, when the server is down or the port is protected by a firewall.
+To check if Valkey Server is listening on the port, run telnet command on the host where the `go-redis` client is running.

 ```go
 telnet localhost 6379